-National Prevention Week is a SAMHSA-supported annual health observance dedicated to increasing public awareness of, and action around, substance abuse and mental health issues.
-Join individuals, organizations, and coalitions in your community to promote prevention strategies, educate others about behavioral health issues, and build community partnerships.
+National Prevention Week is an annual health observance dedicated to increasing public awareness of, and action around, substance abuse and mental health issues.

 Purpose of National Prevention Week

 There are three primary goals of National Prevention Week:

 - To involve communities in raising awareness of behavioral health issues and in implementing prevention strategies

 - To foster partnerships and collaboration with federal agencies and national organizations dedicated to behavioral and public health

 - To promote and disseminate quality behavioral health resources and publications